 Liquid Phase Transmission Electron Microscopy

 Liquid phase transmission electron microscopy (LP-TEM) is a technique for imaging hydrated nanoscale samples in their native environment with transmission electron microscopy (top).
 The strength of LP-TEM is its ability to unambiguously reveal nanoscale mechanisms for dynamic processes for nearly any type of nanosized hydrated material, including nanomaterials, live cells, biomolecules, and energy-storage materials.
 Electrochemical capabilities enable investigation of battery electrode materials and electrocatalysis.
 The technique is capable of up to video-rate imaging to form in situ movies of nanoscale dynamics (e.g. see movies below).Liquid cell electron microscopy collaborations are welcome, interested parties should contact Prof. Woehl.

-Nanochemistry of nanocrystal formation
+Nanochemistry of complex nanocrystal synthesis

 Protein aggregation in biologics